firedragonironfist/My-MLH-Project/README.md

 This will install all the necessary dependencies required for the package to function properly

 ## List of things Yet to complete

-- [ ] Update the website
-- Adding routes to href
+- [ ] Adding routes to href
-- Changing the from and to data make it domestic
+- [ ] Changing the from and to data make it domestic
-- Resolving the CRUD errors
+- [ ] Resolving the CRUD errors
-- Completing the Login and signup authentication page
+- [ ] Completing the Login and signup authentication page